LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-validation/exercises.rst.txt

 ===========================

 Let’s practice adding more fields onto our event objects and validating them.
-Create a new branch from TODO: STARTING CODE BRANCH.
+Create a new branch from ``display-errors``.
 For each of the items below, consider the following factors:

 a.
 What will you call your field?